 Audio-rate sequencing of arbitrary data

 The seq~ object works as an audio-rate sequencer of arbitrary numeric events.
-The signal it receives in its input serves as a master clock for the object, allowing us to feed it with a signal ramp from a rate~ object set to eight measures.
+The signal it receives in its input serves as a synchronization clock for the object, allowing us to feed it with a signal ramp from a rate~ object set to eight measures.
 When seq~ receives a message, it listens to Max messages coming into the object and timestamps them based on the input signal.
 When seq~ is in 'play' mode (through a message), it uses the input signal to look up events based on their timestamp, and outputs them in the correct order.
 Note that, unlike the techno~ object, the seq~ object outputs Max events, not signal values, and so it can be used to store arbitrary data.

 MSP has a variety of tools for audio-rate sequencing.
 The sync~ and rate~ objects can be used to create simple timing ramps and regular intervals using beats-per-minute values to determine tempo.
 The delta~ and edge~ objects are useful in generating Max events from an MSP ramp signal.
 The techno~ object allows for sample-accurate sequencing of a finite number of steps for a single audio oscillator/amplifier pair; for more flexible sequencing, the seq~ object allows for audio-rate timestamping of arbitrary Max events which can be saved, edited, and replayed as sequences of instructions.